toribiodiego/portfolio/projects.md

 ## Projects

 Below are original projects developed through graduate coursework, driven by personal curiosity and a desire to deepen my technical knowledge.
-Each project highlights independent exploration and experimentation in addressing challenging problems.xploration.
-These projects highlight my ability to experiment, tackle challenging problems, and deliver practical solutions.
+Each project highlights independent exploration and experimentation in addressing challenging problems.
 <br>

 | Course                           | Project Title                                                            | Repo Link         |